/ By The Thyolo House

 Lunch is the meal where the kitchen garden does most of the talking.
 The vegetable beds sit just behind the restaurant — tomatoes, basil, rocket, the long thin Italian zucchini Flavia grows from seed she keeps from year to year, peppers, beans, herbs in every direction.
 What ends up on the lunch table started fifty metres away that morning.

 A typical lunch might be a cold tomato and basil pasta, a salad of garden greens with shaved estate cheese, a plate of bresaola-style cured beef from a neighbour's cattle, and fruit from the orchard for after.
-We don't write the menu down at lunchtime.
+The kitchen does not write the menu down at lunchtime.
 The point of a smaller place — and this is true across the better boutique hotels Malawi has — is that lunch can shape itself around what was good that morning rather than what was pre-printed three weeks ago.

 If you've come with kids, lunch is the meal that absorbs them best.
 There's room to swim between courses.
 Nobody is checking how long they sit at the table.